 You don’t have to reinvent the wheel

-If you decide to use one of these chord progressions to practice writing a song of your own, just be sure you don’t use any of the melody or lyric in the song.
-Remember, these are protected by the copyright law.
+If you decide to use one of these chord progressions to practice writing a song of your own, just be sure you don’t use any of the melody or lyric from the hit song.
+These are protected by the copyright law.

 Learn to play chords